yukangnineteen/computational_physics_N2014301020117/Exercise-4/exercise-4.md

 #### Way of Thinking
 * An analytic approach

 　First of all, I find that in this problem A and B are completely symmetric.
 And another important fact is that the total number of nuclei A and B is constant, which means we can can konw either from the other.
-So, we can just take one of A and B as pivot element.
+So, we can just take one of A and B as pivot element and I choose A.

 ![公式7](http://latex.codecogs.com/gif.latex?N%20%3D%20N_A%20&plus;%20N_B%20%3D%20N_A%280%29%20&plus;%20N_B%280%29%20%3D%20N_A%28t%29%20&plus;%20N_B%28t%29)